Revenue Recognition

 Hosted services (1)

 (1) On March 20, 2023, the Company completed the sale of Kasamba and therefore ceased recognizing revenue related to Kasamba effective on the transaction close date.
 This sale eliminated the entire Consumer segment, as a result of which revenue is presented within a single consolidated segment.
-Hosted services included $7.1 million and $37.1 million for the years ended December 31, 2023 and 2022, respectively, relating to Kasamba.
+Hosted services included $7.1 million for the year ended December 31, 2023 relating to Kasamba.

 Remaining Performance Obligation